nkoshy/browserproject/README.md

 ## API Endpoints

-- `POST /spin`: Spins up a new Firefox browser instance and returns the access URL.
+- `POST `: Spins up a new Firefox browser instance and returns the access URL.

 ## Configuration

 No specific configuration is required for basic usage.
 The application uses default settings to create the Firefox pod in your Kubernetes cluster.
-For advanced configuration, refer to the Kubernetes manifests in the `k8s/` directory.

 ## Docker

-The application uses the official Firefox Docker image to create the browser instance pods.
+The application uses the Firefox Docker image to create the browser instance pods.

 ## Contributing